nickarch511/workout-timer/README.md

 *** Check out my code if you would like to see how this was implemented!
 Keep in mind, this was one of my first projects :D ***
+Note: the code for the GUI is in WorkoutTimer/